The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

 OR

-- You build a fullstack, SSR application that connects to a DB
+- You build a full-stack, SSR application that connects to a DB

 So you could build this project with React (or vanilla JS), Express, and Postgres and host both your JSON routes and static assets from a single server (marcy's Stack).
 HOWEVER!
 You could use a server for your frontend, and another for your backend.
 Maybe it's all Ruby on Rails!
 MongoDB anyone?